amitmse/in_Python_/Random_Forest/README.md

 	boosting and stacking will mainly try to produce strong models less biased than their components (even if variance can also be reduced).

-### Bootstrap samples:
-	Draw repeated samples from the population, a large number of times.
+ 	Bootstrap samples: Draw repeated samples from the population, a large number of times.
 	Samples are approximatively independent and identically distributed (i.i.d.).

+    	Following techniques are based on Boosting:
+		- AdaBoost (Adaptive Boosting)
+  		- Gradient Tree Boosting (GBM)
+		- XGBoost

 ### Stacking: Improve Predictions
 	Stacking mainly differ from bagging and boosting on two points.
 First stacking often considers heterogeneous weak learners (different learning algorithms are combined) whereas bagging and boosting consider mainly